Why invest in Shares?

 - Liquidity – Stock are easy to buy and sell.
 Transactions these days take less than a second to execute.
 The market is liquid meaning you can turn your shares into cash quickly and with low transaction costs.
 This is very important especially if you need your money in a hurry.

 - Ease of Access – Innovations in technology has lead to the democratisation of the stock market.
 All you need now is a connection to the internet in order to buy stocks.
 You can purchase shares through a broker, a financial planner, or online.
 Once you’ve set up an account, you can buy stocks in minutes.

 - Opportunity to invest in markets across the globe – The stock Market gives an opportunity to be a global investor by investing in Shares of companies headquartered overseas.
 The world is truly your oyster.
 With property for instance you are restricted to investing within a certain radius of where you live for obvious logistical reasons.
 If property prices are elevated where you live, you are screwed.
 Whereas with shares, you are not limited to investing in shares in your own country.
 You can branch out and buy stocks in well regulated US and European exchanges.

 - Tax benefits – There are numerous tax benefits available to investors in the stock market.
-For one, investing via an ISA allows you to invest completely tax free.
-That means any dividends you receive or capital gains you make are tax free.
-Even if you invest outside an ISA, as a UK resident you are able to receive up to £2,000 in dividends tax free.
+For one, investing via an ISA allows you to invest completely tax-free.
+That means any dividends you receive or capital gains you make are tax-free.
+Even if you invest outside an ISA, as a UK resident you are able to receive up to £2,000 in dividends tax-free.

 The above are some of the benefits of investing in the stock market.